 “Alright, so,” Stanley said.
 “Let me get the product out, giv’me one sec—”

 Stanley reached below the table, and pulled up a large, opaque container.
 Johnny could see the blurry outlines of mason jars within.
 Stanley put it on the table, and opened it.
 Immediately, a heavy smell permeated through the room.
 Johnny hadn’t ever smelled the stench of weed that much before.
 Johnny reasoned that it must have been hard to get.
-He wondered where Stanley had gotten it.

 “Damn, bro, that’s loud,” said Tommy.